kleenexETH/Cybersecurity-Resources/README.md

 Best for all levels has the most tutorials and support and largest community  </br>
 * [Parrot Security OS](http://www.parrotsec.org/) Similar to kali . easy to use but not as much support as kali  </br>
 * [BlackArch Linux](http://www.blackarch.org/) very customizable version of linux , very steep learning curve but still very powerful <br>
+* For more info on individual Operating Systems see https://distrowatch.com/

   ISOS
 * [windows 10 iso image for virtual machines]  https://www.microsoft.com/en-us/software-download/windows10